 With more than 400 miles (nearly 600 km) of coastline on the Adriatic and Ligurian seas, Northern Italy is rich with beaches and beach resorts, and many have received the Blue Flag award.

-On most Italian beaches with any kind of development around them, you can expect crowds in the summertime, especially the first two weeks of August, when virtually all of Italy goes on vacation.
+On most Italian beaches with any kind of development around them, you can expect crowds in the summertime, especially during the first two weeks of August, when most Italians go on vacation.
 Many beaches are dominated by stabilimenti, private establishments that rent umbrellas and lounge chairs set out in row after row.
-Most stabilimenti have showers, changing rooms, bars and simple restaurants, and some even offer pools, playgrounds and babysitting... services.
+Most stabilimenti have showers, changing rooms, bars, and simple restaurants, and some even offer pools, playgrounds, and babysitting services.

-Since there are no shortage of great beaches in Northern Italy, we’re here to help you decide into which sands to dig your toes.
-Each of our picks proudly waves a Blue Flag, has a touristy town behind it, and possesses its own vibe, from family-friendly to fashionable to honkytonk.
-Here are some of our favorites:
+Since there is no shortage of great beaches in Northern Italy, these featured beaches proudly wave a Blue Flag, has a touristy town behind it, and possesses its own vibe, from family-friendly to fashionable to funky.

 01 of 05

-The Vibe: Low-key family fun, with a dose of hang ten.
+The Vibe: Low-key family fun, with a dose of surfer culture

 02 of 05

 Santa Margherita Ligure is tucked between Rapallo and Portofino on the Gulf of Tigullio, yet this resort town has a slightly less pretentious attitude.
 You'll still find plenty of upscale offerings like its Liberty-style villas with Trompe-l'œil facades in all shades of yellow, cream, and salmon, plus the four Blue Flag beaches.